-More specifically for higher ed grantseekers, the foundation primarily directs its funding at "the scientific education of youth."
+The foundation prioritizes "the scientific education of youth."
 “Scientific education” in this context is defined as including "the physical and life sciences, mathematics and the environmental sciences," while a “youth” may be anyone “pre-natal through 21 years of age.”
 Fundraisers should therefore keep in mind that the applicant pool may include programs supporting everyone from pregnant mothers to college seniors.

-AHF also has specific funding goals.
-In addition to an emphasis on “innovation,” the foundation is looking for programs that are non-duplicative of other organizations' work, that draw on "untried methods," that seek a broad impact, and that are “dedicated to improving the human condition of all mankind” within the context of “providing solutions to the complex educational concerns currently facing the American society.”
+In addition to emphasizing “innovation,” the foundation seeks programs that avoid duplicating other organizations' work, that draw on "untried methods," that seek a broad impact, and that are “dedicated to improving the human condition of all mankind” within the context of “providing solutions to the complex educational concerns currently facing the American society.”

-Funding provided to colleges and universities to date has often supported outreach programs for primary and secondary students.
-Examples of these types of awards have included university-organized initiatives for K-12 students such as science enrichment activities, academic workshops, career exploration, college success, a math camp, summer sessions on environmental science, anatomy and physiology, biology, genetics, computer science, and efforts to attract more girls into STEM-related studies.
+Honda has some self-imposed caps that open up a lot of opportunities for new grantees.
+First, grants have a strict range of $20,000 to $75,000 and only last for one year.
+According to the foundation, the average grant size is around $45,000.
+Organizations can only apply once a year, and Honda appears to only give repeat grants for a few years at the most.
+Funding for colleges and universities often supports outreach programs for primary and secondary students.
+Examples of these types of awards include university-organized initiatives for K-12 students such as science enrichment activities, academic workshops, career exploration, college success, a math camp, summer sessions on environmental science, anatomy and physiology, biology, genetics, computer science, and efforts to attract more girls into STEM-related studies.

-Applications for an American Honda Foundation grant are submitted via an online process and reviewed quarterly.
-Interested organizations can start the process by verifying their eligibility for funding by completing an online quiz.
+Applications for an American Honda Foundation grant are submitted via an online process and reviewed quarterly with deadlines falling on the first of February, May, and August.
+Interested organizations can start the process by verifying their eligibility for funding via an online quiz.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).